 ITEMS FOR DISCUSSION

-The Come Holy Spirit prayer was prayed at the end of the meeting.
-The meeting adjourned at approximately 7:20 PM.
-The next meeting date will be October 12, 2017, at 6PM.
+The Come Holy Spirit prayer was prayed at the end of the meeting, which adjourned at

 Respectfully submitted by Joanie Pohl, Secretary